ShrLeeKNsword/klbq-map-assist/README.md

 ## How to contact us?

-See our website ,our social media is over there
+See the bottom of our website ,our social media is over there .